hitchco-mk4/Display-Software/README.md

 ```
 This hides the trashcan and sets the wallpaper.

-The password should be changed to `raspberry1` to avoid the warning message on the desktop.
+The password for the `pi` user should be changed to `raspberry1` to avoid the warning message on the desktop.
 Run the following command:
 ```
 echo "pi:raspberry1" | sudo chpasswd
 ```